Dmartinez-96/GPU_Specialization_Capstone/README.md

 After successfully running, the results may be visualized using the Jupyter Notebook in ```src/vis/```, which has three sections.
 We can do the following.

-### Visualize the original signal features with labels
+### Visualize the original signal features with labels.

 ![signal_feature_pair_plots](https://github.com/user-attachments/assets/099ebe87-d148-4ecc-9f6e-73e69fb6cf21)

-### Plot eigenvalues in a scree plot to explain variance by each principal component
+### Plot eigenvalues in a scree plot to explain variance by each principal component.

 ![scree_plot](https://github.com/user-attachments/assets/62f42d34-215d-486b-8131-94baebc9f7b9)

-### Plot all principal components against one another in pairs by instrument.
+### Plot all principal components against one another in pairs by instrument..

 ![principal_component_pair_plots](https://github.com/user-attachments/assets/36e3f07e-80ab-4f57-8cfc-acce79c6784e)